-The Atlantic coast hurricane season lasts from June through November, with the likelihood of storms peaking from August to October.
-The East Coast and Gulf Coast are most at risk, though damage from wind and rain can extend well inland.
+Hurricanes are a force to be reckoned with, especially since the season sticks around so long and does damage beyond coastal areas.
+For example, the Atlantic coast hurricane season lasts from June through November, with storms likely to peak from August to October.
+And even though the East Coast and Gulf Coast are most at risk, wind and rain damage can extend well inland.

-Homeowners should assess insurance needs long before a hurricane makes landfall.
-Most insurers won't issue policies when a storm is imminent.
-The cost of hurricane insurance depends on a number of factors including where you live, what your house is worth, and how high a deductible you're willing to pay.
+Long before a hurricane makes landfall, homeowners should assess their insurance needs.
+That's because most insurers won't issue policies when a storm is imminent.
+Several factors play into the cost of hurricane insurance.
+Those include where you live, what your house is worth, and how much deductible you're willing to pay.

 Hurricane Insurance: What's Covered?

 Hurricane coverage varies by state.
 In general, homeowners insurance will cover damage from wind and wind-driven rain.
-So if high winds rip off your shingles and water penetrates through the roof, the damage is usually covered.
-Read your policy carefully, and look for any limitations on wind and water damage.
+So, if high winds rip off your shingles and water penetrates the roof, the damage is usually covered.
+Before choosing a policy, read it carefully and look for limitations on wind and water damage.

-The fine print is especially important because an increasing number of insurers are excluding damage from hurricanes altogether, says Frank Darras, an insurance attorney in Ontario, Calif.
-Homeowners in states like Florida, Texas, and Louisiana may need to purchase homeowners insurance with supplemental hurricane coverage.
-Alternatively, it may be advisable to buy separate windstorm and flood policies.
+The fine print is especially important.
+That's because more insurers are excluding damage from hurricanes altogether, says Frank Darras, an insurance attorney in Ontario, Calif.
+If you live in states like Florida, Texas, or Louisiana, you may need to purchase homeowners insurance with supplemental hurricane coverage.
+Or, you may want to buy separate windstorm and flood policies.

 Homeowners at the greatest risk from high winds should check with their state insurance commissioner to help determine what additional coverage is needed.
 States threatened by hurricanes usually operate high-risk insurance pools that offer hurricane coverage, says David Miller, head of Brightway Insurance in Jacksonville, Fla.